Nirasha20/AI-Agent/README.md

 - Web scraping pipeline with vector indexing (FAISS) for retrieval-augmented generation (RAG).
 - Document (PDF) ingestion, summarization, and Q&A.

-The project appears intended to be flexible: it can use local or hosted LLMs (commit history references a model update to `llama3.2:1b`) and uses FAISS for vector retrieval.
+The project is flexible: it can use local or hosted LLMs (commit history references a model update to `llama3.2:1b`) and uses FAISS for vector retrieval.

 ---